Skip to content

 Answer: A gene-editing technology (Clustered Regularly Interspaced Short Palindromic Repeats) that allows precise modification of DNA sequences.

-Why it stumps people: Here’s the thing about CRISPR: everyone has heard the word, almost no one can explain the mechanism.
-CRISPR-Cas9 works like molecular scissors, cutting DNA at a specific location so genes can be removed, replaced, or inserted.
+The word-versus-mechanism gap: Everyone has heard “CRISPR.”
+Almost nobody can explain how it works.
+CRISPR-Cas9 acts like molecular scissors, snipping DNA at a chosen location so genes can be removed, replaced, or inserted.
 Jennifer Doudna and Emmanuelle Charpentier won the 2020 Nobel Prize in Chemistry for this discovery.

 17. How many bones does an adult human have?
 (Hard)